 STEER Homecoming Event

-Biannually, in February and August, IRO organises a STEER Homecoming Event for our immediate past STEER participants to share their STEER highlights and experiences with one another.
+Biannually, in February and August, GRO organises a STEER Homecoming Event for our immediate past STEER participants to share their STEER highlights and experiences with one another.
 Additionally, these programmes serve to share with all our STEER partners in the various NUS units and the student participants the insightful learning points and best practices of these study trips.

 Past STEER Programmes